Simonson, Alfred F.

 Simonsonís designs ranged from banks to houses, to gas stations and industrial warehouses.
 Notable projects include 35 homes for builder Charles Cross, and 45 homes for developer S.H.
 Christianson.
 High-end homes for Roy Furse (1945) and Dr. Everett Cassell (1950), both in the Blue Ridge area of Seattle, brought many additional commissions to Simonson.

 Commercial projects include Ballard Federal Savings & Loan (1945); Audreyís Beauty Salon (1938); several gas stations for Gilbert Berg; several store for Food Giant; the Adams-Cooper Appliance Store (1945); and the Wallingford Boys Club (1952), all in Seattle.
-Outside of the city, Simonsonís projects include buildings at the Lutheran Bible Institute of Seattle in Issaquah; a 56-unit condominium project in Maui, Hawaii; an industrial park for the Warehouse Terminal Company in Anchorage, Alaska; and the Center Plaza Building in Federal Way.
+Outside of the city, Simonsonís projects also include a 56-unit condominium project in Maui, Hawaii; an industrial park for the Warehouse Terminal Company in Anchorage, Alaska; and the Center Plaza Building in Federal Way.

 Simonson passed away in Seattle at the age of 68 in May of 1985.